-- c.
-When establishing aerodrome operating minimums, the operator shall the following take-into account: - 4. the adequacy and performance of the available visual and non-visual ground aids. - e.
-The minimums for a specific approach and landing procedure shall only be used if all the following conditions are met: - 1.
-The around equipment shown on the chart required for the intended procedure is operative.
+- When establishing aerodrome operating minimums, the operator shall the following take-into account: - the adequacy and performance of the available visual and non-visual ground aids: - e.
+The minimums for a specific approach and landing procedure shall only be used if all the following conditions are met: - The ground equipment shown on the chart required for the intended procedure is operative.